Our permanent displays cover two floors within the listed building which was once the Radstock Market Hall.

 We have displays of local geology and rare fossils in our Geological Section.

-Read about the connections to William (Strata) Smith.
+Read about the connections to William (Strata) Smith, the father of English Geology.

 On the mezzanine floor we display: